The Best of the Grateful Dead Live

 The Best of the Grateful Dead Live is a greatest hits album by the rock band the Grateful Dead.
-It contains songs that were recorded live in concert and previously released on other Grateful Dead albums.
+It contains songs that were recorded live in concert and previously released on other Grateful Dead live albums.
 It was released on March 23, 2018.

 Production

 According to producer David Lemieux, "We wanted to follow up the 2015 The Best of the Grateful Dead studio set with a live counterpart, and have focused our efforts on the band's primary live albums as well as some key tracks from archival concert releases."

 Critical reception

 On AllMusic, Timothy Monger said, "Created as a counterpart to their 2015 two-disc Best of the Grateful Dead studio collection, The Best of the Grateful Dead Live includes highlights culled from the band's commercially released concert albums on the Warner Bros. and Arista labels as well as a handful of live selections from their own personal archives."

 In All About Jazz, Doug Collette wrote, "The Best of the Grateful Dead Live doesn't purport to be comprehensive, but it does offer the novice virtually all the necessary touch-points by which to become more intimately acquainted with the unit's entire body of work (the exception, omitted no doubt by time constraints: any example of Ron "Pigpen" McKernan's extended stage spotlights)."